madskristensen/RegistryExplorer/README.md

 Open the tool window from the top menu **View -> Other Windows -> Registry Hive Explorer**.

+To refresh any node im the tree, simply right-click it and hit the **Refresh** button.

 ## Contribute
 Check out the [contribution guidelines](.github/CONTRIBUTING.md) if you want to contribute to this project.